DarraghRogan/Miasma/README.md

 Project should open in Xcode.

 ### Data Sources
-All PurpleAir metric requests are sent directly, using HTTPS, to PurpleAir from your Mac, .
-Note that PurpleAir can see the ID of PurpleAir sensor you're interested in, and your Mac's public IP address which can be unique to you depending on network configuration.
+All data requests are sent directly, using HTTPS, to the data providers from your Mac.
+Note that the data providers can see the ID of PurpleAir sensor you're interested in or the resultant coordinates, and your Mac's public IP address which can be unique to you depending on network configuration.

 ### Support
 Please email me on miasma@kissengineering.ie - this is a side project for me so understand it may take me a couple of days to get back.